 Oh, this poor scene.
 This scene gets so much flak, it’s infamous.
 And you know what?
 I don’t like it either.
 But here’s the funny thing: when I take the scene into my hands and examine it, I don’t think there’s much wrong with the scene itself!
 Well… not much wrong besides the game’s propensity for melodrama, which, okay, yeah, that’s out of control and I won’t deny that it’s in this scene as well, but give me a minute, because this scene doesn’t bother me as much as the keyboard scene from Hollow Bastion.
-First, let’s identify the central problem – or at least the central problem once you write off melodrama.
+First, let’s identify the central problem – or at least the central problem once you set aside the melodrama.
 For me, the scene’s chief problem – like so many of KH2’s problems – is one of context.
 Sora is reacting stronger to Riku than he has any other stimulus across the past three games.
-Sora fell to his knees when he lost the Keyblade in KH1 and again in his attempt to get Kairi back from Saix, but he’s never, ever cried like this.
+Sora fell to his knees when he lost the Keyblade in KH1 and again in his attempt to get Kairi back from Saix (easily forgotten when he had such a mild reaction to Kairi here), but he’s never, ever cried like this.
 Excusing the melodrama, has this scene earned this particular reaction?

 My answer may be lot more complicated than you expect.
 I feel Sora’s reaction to Riku is supposed to be the emotional payoff to one of the game’s central threads, so let’s look back to Sora’s “My friends are my power” speech from KH1.
 This was a close-to cheesy scene that I felt succeeded on a much higher level because the game had provided it with a proper context, being the end point and exclamation of all of KH1’s central themes.
 If we examine this crying scene under a similar light, and ask the question: “Does Sora crying at Riku’s feet start to exclaim, embody or resolve the game’s central themes?”
 I think most of us will answer “No.” But what if I asked you a different question?
 What if I asked you: “Is the scene meant to accomplish that?”